Poisson-Lie Group structures on semidirect products: Preliminaries

 Given such a matched pair, we have a groupoid $\s{G}_{G, B, C}$ (denoted by $\Gamma_B$ in \cite{MR3681683}) defined as follows: \begin{itemize} \item base space: $\s{G}_{G, B, C}^{(0)} = B$ \item arrow space: $\s{G}_{G, B, C}^{(1)} = B C \cap C B$ \item range and source maps: $r(g) = b$, $s(g) = b'$ for $g = b c = c' b'$ as above \item composition: $g \circ g' = b c c''$ (product in $G$) when $g = b c = c' b'$ and $g' = b' c''$ \end{itemize} The composition is well-defined as we have

 when $g' = b' c'' = c''' b''$.
 We will write $\s{G}_B = \s{G}_{G, B, C}$.

 If in addition $G$ is a Lie group, $\s{G}_B$ becomes a Lie groupoid.
 The Lie algebras form a matched pair \cite{MR1045735}*{Section 4}: $\fr{g} = \fr{b} \oplus \fr{c}$ as vector space, with $\fr b$ and $\fr c$ sitting inside as subalgebras.
-There is a Haar system on the groupoid $\s{G}_B$ \cite{MR1855249}, hence its groupoid C$^*$-algebras make sense.
+Moreover, the groupoid C$^*$-algebras of $\s{G}_B$ make sense as completions of the algebra of compactly supported sections of the half-density bundle \cite{MR636521}, or the one of compactly supported smooth functions and the convolution product with respect to a Haar system \cite{MR1855249}.
 If $G$ is a \emph{double Lie group}, i.e., $G = B C$, these algebras are nothing but the crossed products for the corresponding action of $C$ on $C_0(B)$.

 In general, when $B C$ is dense in $G$ the partial action of $C$ on $B$, whose graph is $\s{G}_B$, is densely defined so that $C$ acts on $L^\infty(B)$, and the associated crossed product von Neumann algebra $M = C \ltimes L^\infty(B)$ admits the structure of a semi-regular locally compact quantum group, which is regular when $G = B C$ \cite{MR1969723}.
 Its dual algebra is given by $\hat{M} = L^\infty(C) \rtimes B$.
 In particular, the associated reduced C$^*$-algebras are given by the reduced groupoid C$^*$-algebras $A = C^*_r(\s{G}_B)$ and $\hat{A} = C^*_r(\s{G}_{G, C, B})$.